Everything You Need To Know About Dermaplaning

 What are the benefits of dermaplaning?

-Immediately after the treatment, you can expect your skin to look smoother, brighter and more even-toned due to the removal of dead skin cells and vellus hair.
+Immediately after the treatment, you can expect your skin to look smoother, brighter and more even-toned.
 Dermaplaning creates a flawless canvas for makeup application and also allows skincare products—like serums and creams—to better absorb into the skin, resulting in increased hydration levels.

 Are there any downsides or dangers to dermaplaning?